IBM/responsible-prompting-api/README.md

 $( "#demo" ).on( "submit", function( e ){ // Hugging Face ...
 ```
+> [!NOTE]
+> When customizing the `$ajax` call, please make sure that the json data follows the specifications of the LLM being used.

 3. Inside this function, replace `<include-token-here>` with your hugging face access token:
 ```
 headers: {"Authorization": "Bearer <include-token-here>"}
 ```

 > [!CAUTION]
-> Use your token on client-side files only for demo/prototyping purposes.

-> [!CAUTION]
-> When customizing the `$ajax` call, please make sure that the json data follows the specifications of the LLM being used.
+> Your Hugging Face token will be visible in the code, remember to remove the token before committing or after running the prototype to avoid displaying sensitive data.
+In case the token has been exposed, follow the HF [https://huggingface.co/docs/hub/en/security-tokens](instructions to invalidate it).

 5. In your browser, access http://127.0.0.1:8080/static/demo/index.html